 Healthy Waters, Healthy Children materials are dynamic, pertinent, grade appropriate and highly engaging.

-If you would like to host LCI educators in your science classroom or at an assembly, contact Juliana for more details.
-802.879.3466
+If you would like to host LCI educators in your science classroom or at an assembly, email us for more details, or call 802.879.3466